deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 I came across this limitation before using Go in an anger and I was anticipating this to be a bit of a limitation.
 At the same time, I was also being open-minded.
-After seeing a few of the problems that lack of constructors caused while getting some experience under my belt with Go, I am keen to document what I the solution that worked for the codebase I work on, and what the advantages of that solution are.
+After seeing a few of the problems that lack of constructors caused while getting some experience under my belt with Go.
+In this post I will share a solution that worked for our team, and the advantages of adopting such solution.

 > I must give credit to [John Arundel](https://twitter.com/bitfield).
 Thanks to [the discussion we have had on Twitter](https://twitter.com/bitfield/status/1074637347193581568), I am able to express a solution to this problem here which is based on [what John made me aware of first](https://twitter.com/bitfield/status/1074682570389028866).

-Now, when I say constructors in the title of the post here, I must confess that it’s a bit of a lie as I don’t see a way of having pure object constructors like we have with C# or Java in Go without changes in the language itself.
+Now, when I say constructors in the title of the post here, I must confess that it’s a bit of a overstatement because I don’t see a way of having pure object constructors like we have with C# or Java in Go without changes in the language itself.
 However, we can work around the lack of constructors in Go by leveraging some other aspects of the language such as package scoping and interfaces and essentially [adopt the factory method pattern](https://en.wikipedia.org/wiki/Factory_method_pattern).

-Let’s first touch on these two aspects of Go and we will then see how we can take advantage of these aspects to make our code more robust and protect against unexpected consumptions in the feature.
+Let’s first touch on these two aspects of Go, and see how we can use them to our advantage to make our code more robust and protect against unexpected consumptions in the feature.

 ## Package Scoping
 Go doesn’t have access modifiers such as private, internal or public per se.
 However, you can